manuelbieh/react-book/ecosystem/state-management.md

 The previous examples were intended for us to form an understanding of **actions** and **reducers**.
 Moreover, they allowed us to understand how **actions** are used in practice and how the **reducer** mutates the **store**.
 Typically, most React applications will deal with much more **complex state** than what we have seen in the examples.
 To understand **Redux** in the context of much larger state, we will look at a more realistic example.

-The example will describe a simple **To-Do** app and we will look how the **state management** for this app can be implemented.
-The to-do app will manage lists of to-dos and also contain a logged-in user area.
+The example will describe a simple **To-Do** app and we will have a look at how the **state management** for this app can be implemented.
+The to-do app will manage lists of todos and also contain a logged-in user area.
 The state will consist of two top level properties: `todos` \(of type array\) and `user` \(of type object\).
 This is reflected in our current state:

 ```javascript
 const initialState = Object.freeze({